zonemaster/zonemaster-engine/docs/Translation-translators.md

 For full integration with Zonemaster translation you need a Github account and a fork of *Zonemaster-Engine*.
 If you do not have a Github account you can easily create one at [Github].
-If you are not prepared to create one, contact the Zonemaster work group for instructions, either by creating an [issue][new issue] or by sending an email to "zonemaster@zonemaster.net".
+If you are not prepared to create one, contact the Zonemaster work group for instructions by sending an email to "zonemaster@zonemaster.net".

 To create a fork of *Zonemaster-Engine*:
 1. Go to [Zonemaster-Engine repository].